 - Advice and implementation of evidence-informed mental health and wellbeing programs

 - Support in implementing suicide postvention guidelines

 School-Link Coordinators also work alongside the Child and Adolescent Mental Health Service to provide:

 - Assistance in devising school-based support for children and young people

 - Specialist support for transitions between educational and health settings

 Got It! - Getting on Track in Time Program

-Getting on Track in Time (Got It!) is an evidenced-based, early intervention mental health program for children in K-2 and their parents/carers.
-The program is delivered by local health professionals from the Hunter New England Health, Child and Adolescent Mental Health Service (CAMHS) and runs in partnership with the Department of Education.
+Getting on Track in Time (Got It!) is an evidenced-based, early intervention mental health program for children in Years K-2 and their parents or carers.
+The program is delivered by local health professionals from the Hunter New England Local Health District Child and Adolescent Mental Health Service (CAMHS) and runs in partnership with the Department of Education.
 Got It! incorporates a universal and targeted approach to understanding and responding to emerging conduct concerns and disruptive behaviours in children.

 Learn more about the Got It!
 Program.

-A referral to Got It! is completed via a formal expression of interest form that is completed by the school principal.
+A referral to Got It! is made via a formal expression of interest form that is completed by the school Principal.
 This form can be obtained from the Got It!
-Team or the Department of Education Network Specialist Facilitator (Debborah Beckwith, Maitland/Hunter or Teena Skelton, Newcastle/Lake Macquarie).
+Team or the relevant Department of Education Network Specialist Facilitator (Debborah Beckwith, Maitland/Hunter or Teena Skelton, Newcastle/Lake Macquarie).